-Translation has challenged scholars since ancient time.
-Egyptian hieroglyphs amazed classic scholars with their vivid drawings but equally confused them due to the lack of understanding.
+Translation has challenged scholars since ancient times.
+Egyptian hieroglyphs amazed classic scholars with their vivid drawings but equally confused them due to their lack of understanding.
 The language has died out thousands of years ago, and no current writing systems resemble it in any aspect.
 If we only take each glyph for its pictographic meaning, they do not group into any sentence that makes sense.
 Horapollo from ancient Greece attempted to make sense of them in his Hieroglyphica around the 4th century AD.
 He claimed that some pictures are abstract concepts, but his explanations were far from convincing.
-For example, he believed that hares represent opening, because this animal always has its eyes open.
+For example, he believed that hares represent opening because this animal always has their eyes open.
 The number 1095 represents dumbness, because if in three years (1095 days) a child cannot learn to speak, then it must be dumb.
-The funny explanation illustrates how hard it could be to translate a language without parallel reference, or, in the modern computer science terminology, to do unsupervised translation.
+The funny explanation illustrates how hard it could be to translate a language without parallel reference, or, in modern computer science terminology, to do unsupervised translation.

 Most modern languages spoken today have detailed grammar books and dictionaries to help any human to learn language translation.
 The same holds for phrase-based machine translation.
 Programmers used to dump millions of phrases and syntax rules into the computer program, but the programs still do not perform very well.

-Since 2014, however, neural machine translation (NMT) has completed changed the field.
+Since 2014, however, neural machine translation (NMT) has completely changed the field.
 Researchers have proposed powerful Long-Short Term Memory (LSTM) networks along with recent improvements like the seq2seq model and the attention models.
 With the help of these neural networks, recent systems have made significant progress to generate sentences that are both human-readable and grasp the meaning of original texts.
 The improvement is so huge that in two years, Google and Microsoft have fully adopted the technology into their translation products.

 Neural networks also excited many programmers since it does not ask for any hard-coded rules, so there is no more tedious work like translating dictionaries into code.
 Instead, neural networks are known for their thirst for a huge amount of data.
 NMT networks, in particular, require gigabytes of text data in the form of parallel corpora, where the same texts in multiple languages are put side-by-side to teach the network how to translate.